bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-02-09-beaglebone-usb-internet.md

 _The following scripts are adapted from instructions on [Robotic Controls.](http://robotic-controls.com/learn/beaglebone/beaglebone-internet-over-usb-only)_

-These scripts (one for the Beaglbone and one for the computer) will allow the computer to forward network traffic to the BBB.
+These scripts (one for the Beaglebone and one for the computer) will allow the computer to forward network traffic to the BBB.
 This way you only need one cable - USB - to communicate with a networked BBB (I use this in lieu of ethernet because I am nowhere near my router).